- Administration & Organization

 Chief Lance D. Maloney was sworn into Office January 1, 2014.
 He began his career with the Hopewell Township Police Department in January of 1994.Chief Maloney retired in August of 2020.

-Acting Chief William H. Springer, Jr took over the department on August 1, 2020.
-He will serve as the Chief officer in charge in absence of a sworn police chief.
-A/Chief Springer is well known thorough Mercer County and beyond.
+Officer in Charge Springer is well known thorough Mercer County and beyond.
 He has worn many hats over the years, including Fire Chief of Hopewell Borough Fire Department.
 He is the current Executive Director of OEM for Hopewell Valley Office of Emergency Management, a Certified Emergency Manager in the State of New Jersey, holds a Associate of Science degree in Aviation Business Administration from Embry Riddle Aeronautical University, a Bachelor of Science in Management from Embry Riddle Aeronautical University and a Masters of Arts in Leadership and Public Administration from Centenary College.
-Springer is a graduate of the FBI National Academy 274th session, the Mid-Atlantic Law Enforcement Executive Development Seminar and the New Jersey State Association of Chiefs of Police Command and Leadership Academy.
+OIC Springer is a graduate of the FBI National Academy 274th session, the Mid-Atlantic Law Enforcement Executive Development Seminar and the New Jersey State Association of Chiefs of Police Command and Leadership Academy.
 He currently sits on the board of managers for Mercer County Public Safety Radio Committee, a founding member of the Mercer County Rapid Response Partnership, and serves as treasurer for the Hopewell Valley Veterans Association.